authelia/authelia/docs/configuration/access-control.md

 A list of network ranges can be specified in a rule in order to apply different policies when requests come from different networks.

-The main use case is when, let say a resource should be exposed both on the Internet and from an authenticated VPN for instance.
-Passing a second factor a first time to get access to the VPN and a second time to get access to the application  can sometimes be cumbersome if the endpoint is not that much sensitive.
+The main use case is when, lets say a resource should be exposed both on the Internet and from an authenticated VPN for instance.
+Passing a second factor a first time to get access to the VPN and a second time to get access to the application can sometimes be cumbersome if the endpoint is not considered overly sensitive.

-Even if Authelia provides that flexbility, you might prefer higher level of security and avoid this option entirely.
+Even if Authelia provides this flexibility, you might prefer a higher level of security and avoid this option entirely.
 You and only you can define your security policy and it's up to you to configure Authelia accordingly.